CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/single-server-without-ha/recovery/recover-application-from-backup.md

 ---
 title: "Recover Application Server From Scheduled Backup"
 linkTitle: "Recover Application Server From Scheduled Backup"
-description: "Information about recovering the application server from a backup."
+description: "Instructions to recover the Application Server from scheduled backups."
 weight: 40
 ---